 Idaho Power selected five infrastructure investments from the data set that could have been deferred with varying amounts of solar.
+The selection was made to represent different areas, solar project sizes, and deferral periods, as well as the frequency at which projects are likely to be deferrable on Idaho Power's system.
 The solar generation required to achieve each deferral and the value of each deferral varied.

-Table 4.2 Solar capacity required to defer infrastructure investments
+Table 4.2 Solar capacity required to defer infrastructure investments I able 4.2 Solai Capacity iedulied to delei lilliastidctule lilyestillelits